Ton(e) [Tone, Ton]

 Etymology

-(1) Middle English ton, tone and (2) French ton; both from Latin tonus; Ancient Greek tónos, from teínein
+(1) Middle English ton, tone and (2) French ton and (3) German Ton; Middle High German tōn; all from Latin tonus; Ancient Greek tónos, from teínein

 Evidence

-allotone, atonal, ditone, eigentone, emprosthotonos, emprosthotonus, goldtone, intertone, intonation, intone, intoned, intones, intoning, melatonergic, melatonin, nontonal, opisthotonic, opisthotonos, opisthotonus, orthotonos, orthotonus, overtone, pleurothotonos, pleurothotonus, ringtone, semitone, semitone, serotonemia, serotoninergic, serotonin, ton, tonal, tonality, tonally, tone, toned, toneless, tonelike, toneme, toner, tones, tonic, tonicity, tonics, tonify, toning, tonish, tritone, undertone
+allotone, atonal, baritone, baryton, barytona, barytone, barytones, barytons, ditone, eigentone, emprosthotonos, emprosthotonus, goldtone, intertone, intonation, intone, intoned, intones, intoning, melatonergic, melatonin, nontonal, opisthotonic, opisthotonos, opisthotonus, orthotonos, orthotonus, overtone, pleurothotonos, pleurothotonus, ringtone, semitone, semitone, serotonemia, serotonin, serotoninergic, ton, tonal, tonality, tonally, tone, toned, toneless, tonelike, toneme, toner, tones, tonic, tonicity, tonics, tonify, toning, tonish, tritone, undertone

 Notes